Back to School Safety Tips for Kids of All Ages

 Provide backup protection for college students when accidents or poor judgment lead to trouble.

 - Safeguard their stuff.
-Your student’s equipment—from MP3 players to computers—needs to be protected from theft or damage.
+Your student’s equipment—from smartphones to computers—needs to be protected from theft or damage.
 Your homeowners policy may cover equipment, or you may need renters insurance or personal property coverage.

 - Safeguard their health.
 If possible, keep your student under a parent’s healthcare coverage.
 Check that the college doesn’t automatically sign up your student for additional health insurance that’s not needed.